What Is Cross Drainage Work?

 C.D.
 Works Carrying the Canal Over the Drainage

 Plan of Crossing

-In this type of C.D.work, the canal is carried over the natural drain (See above Figure).
+In this type of C.D. work, often referred to as level crossing in canal, the canal is carried over the natural drain.

 The advantage of such an arrangement is that the canal, running perennially, is above the ground and is open to inspection.

 This is the usual type of wort constructed when the drain is very big in comparison to the section of the canal.

 Types of C.D.
 Works Carrying the Canal Over the Drainage